cmuramoto/cedar-java/README.md

 | [skew](http://web.archive.org/web/20120206015921/http://www.naskitis.com/skew1_1.bz2)  | 177.999.203 | 612.219 | 38.66 | 22.53% slower |

-Using a sample of 64 keys on heap with average length of 11.08 (slightly larger than the dataset average which is 9.58) and running lookups in a tight loops with guaranteed 0 allocations and less granular measurements
+Using a sample of 64 keys on heap with average length of 11.08 (slightly larger than the dataset average which is 9.58) and running lookups in tight loops with guaranteed 0 allocations and less granular measurements

 ```java